Textile: Coloration

+Colour matching

+In textiles, colour matching extends beyond selecting the appropriate dyestuffs or pigments and combining them in precise proportions to achieve the desired end product colour.
+Meeting criteria for fastness, cost, and quality is also essential.
+This process plays a critical role in materializing a designer's concept into an actual product.

 Finishes

 Textile finishing is the process of converting the loomstate or raw goods into a useful product, which can be done mechanically or chemically.
 Finishing is a broad term that refers to a variety of physical and chemical techniques and treatments that finish one stage of textile production while also preparing for the next.
 Textile finishing can include aspects like improving surface feel, aesthetical enhancement, and adding advanced chemical finishes.
 A finish is any process that transforms unfinished products into finished products.
-This includes mechanical finishing and chemical applications which alter the composition of treated textiles (fiber, yarn or fabric.)
+This includes mechanical finishing and chemical applications which alter the composition of treated textiles (fibre, yarn or fabric.)

 Since the 1990s, with advances in technologies such as permanent press process, finishing agents have been used to strengthen fabrics and make them wrinkle free.
 More recently, nanomaterials research has led to additional advancements, with companies such as Nano-Tex and NanoHorizons developing permanent treatments based on metallic nanoparticles for making textiles more resistant to things such as water, stains, wrinkles, and pathogens such as bacteria and fungi.

 Textiles receive a range of treatments before they reach the end-user.
 From formaldehyde finishes (to improve crease-resistance) to biocidic finishes and from flame retardants to dyeing of many types of fabric, the possibilities are almost endless.
 However, many of these finishes may also have detrimental effects on the end user.
 A number of disperse, acid and reactive dyes, for example, have been shown to be allergenic to sensitive individuals.
 Further to this, specific dyes within this group have also been shown to induce purpuric contact dermatitis.

 Eisengarn, meaning "iron yarn" in English, is a light-reflecting, strong material invented in Germany in the 19th century.
 It is made by soaking cotton threads in a starch and paraffin wax solution.
 The threads are then stretched and polished by steel rollers and brushes.
 The result of the process is a lustrous, tear-resistant yarn which is extremely hardwearing.